realworldocaml/book/book/functors/README.md

     end
 ```

-So now, the interface is as it was, except that `endpoint` is known to be
+Now the interface is as it was, except that `endpoint` is known to be
 equal to `Endpoint.t`.
-As a result of that type equality, we can again do
+As a result of that type equality, we can again
-things that require that `endpoint` be exposed, like constructing intervals:
+do things that require that `endpoint` be exposed, like constructing
+intervals:

 ```ocaml env=main
 # module Int_interval = Make_interval(Int);;